eliemichel/LearnWebGPU-Code/README.md

 This repository contains the reference code base accompanying the [Learn WebGPU](https://eliemichel.github.io/LearnWebGPU/) web book.

-Branch `step032`: This corresponds to the code at the end of the page [A first Vertex Attribute](https://eliemichel.github.io/LearnWebGPU/basic-3d-rendering/input-geometry/a-first-vertex-attribute.html).
+Branch `step034-vanilla`: This corresponds to the code at the end of the page [Index Buffer](https://eliemichel.github.io/LearnWebGPU/basic-3d-rendering/input-geometry/index-buffer.html).

 Building
 --------